• Skip to primary navigation

 • Transfer to a parchment lined rimmed baking sheet and spread cherry tomatoes in an even layer.

-• Bake in the oven for up to 45 minutes until they begin to soften and begin to caramelize.
+• Roast in the oven for up to 45 minutes until they begin to soften and caramelize.

 • Can be used as is or use blender for a creamier version.